MatthewHeun/matsbyname/README.md

 install.packages("matsbyname")
 ```

-You can install a recent development of `matsbyname` from github with:
+You can install a recent development version of `matsbyname` from github
+with:

 ``` r
 # install devtools if not already installed